How to Prepare and Use an Accounts Receivable Aging Report

 The purpose of this accounts receivable aging is to show you what receivables must be dealt with more urgently because they've been overdue longer.
 This report is standard with most business accounting software programs, including online systems.

-Why Is an Accounts Receivable Aging Report So Important?
+Importance of an Accounts Receivable Aging Report

 How to Use an A/R Aging Report